MicrosoftDocs/Viva/Briefing/be-faqs.md

 The Briefing email is on by default.
 You can use [PowerShell](be-admin.md) to enable/disable the Briefing email for individual users.
 Users can also individually opt out by simply selecting the Unsubscribe link at the end of a Briefing email.

-### Q3 Is the Briefing email GDPR compliant?
+### Q3 Does the Briefing email comply with GDPR?

 Yes.
-The Briefing email complies with GDPR requirements.
+Microsoft complies with GDPR requirements when providing the Briefing email.

 ### Q4 Can users see information about other users in the Briefing email?